awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

 In this step, you add an Elastic Beanstalk configuration file and a buildspec file to the code in [Create the source code](#sample-elastic-beanstalk-prepare-source)\.
 You then upload the source code to an S3 input bucket or a CodeCommit, GitHub, or Bitbucket repository\.

 1. Create a file named `buildspec.yml` with the following contents\.
-Store the file in the `(root directory name)/my-web-app` directory\.
+Store the file in the `my-web-app` directory\.

    ```
    version: 0.2